content-left-bg.png

 Copyright materials

-In this procedure the term ‘materials’ has been used to describe any copyrightable material, however the Copyright Act 1968 (Cth) divides materials protected by copyright into two categories: ‘works’ and 'subject matter other than works'.
+The Copyright Act 1968 (Cth) divides copyright material protected by copyright into two categories: ‘works’ and 'subject matter other than works'.

 Examples of ‘works’ are: literary, dramatic, music and artistic (including, but not limited to, all text-based works, web pages, computer programs, scripts, screenplays, choreographed shows, melodies, sheet music, pop songs, jingles, film scores, photographs, graphics, icons, illustrations, paintings, sculpture).